Relayyl6/b2b-SaaS-application/rust-backend/order-service/readme.md

 Order deleted successfully
 ```

-> NOTE: Pending orders should eventually auto-expire → a cron or background job should update them to `Failed` and publish `order.expired`.
+> NOTE: Pending orders should eventually auto-expire → a cron or background job should update them to `Failed` and publish `order.expired`. (this is handled by the order_expiration_worker.
+Cron job would be implemented in later services)

 ---